 3.5.
 Use a clean, sterilized forceps to flip the BDM films.
 Start at the front row and work to the back row to minimize time that hands and arms are directly above the newly-decontaminated BDM surfaces.
 When flipping BDMs, place the newly-disinfested side downward on a clean area exposed to UV light but not previously in contact with the non-disinfested side of the film.

 3.6.
 After two hours of UV treatment on each side, remove the BDM films from the biosafety cabinet with a sterile forceps, again working from front to back to avoid placing hands and arms over already-decontaminated films.
 Place the BDM films into sterile, dry, covered containers such as foil-covered beakers.
-Store in a cool, dark place.
+Store at room temperature in darkness.

 4. Plate bioassay setup: Perform all steps in a sterile transfer hood using aseptic technique.